 Tax-exempt municipal securities - Tax-exempt municipal securities are valued using recently executed observable trades or market price quotations and therefore are generally categorized as Level II.
+Certain illiquid tax-exempt municipal securities are valued using market data for comparable securities (e.g., maturity and sector) and management judgment to infer an appropriate current yield or other model-based valuation techniques deemed appropriate by management based on the specific nature of the individual security and are therefore categorized as Level III.

-(A Wholly Owned Subsidiary of Piper Sandler Companies) Notes to the Statement of Financial Condition December 31, 2020
+(A Wholly Owned Subsidiary of Piper Sandler Companies) Notes to the Statement of Financial Condition December 31, 2021